voidsatisfaction/Paste-it/README.md

 ## 2. Motivation

-I just created Paste-it when I just keep doing copy and paste my resume in enrolling internships..
+When I keep doing copy and paste some texts to my resume for enrolling internships, I thought that this simple repeated working is not productive at all and even makes me boring.

+Therefore I just made Paste-it to stay me lazy.

+Laziness is good for all Programmer.
+Isn't it?

 ## 3. How to implement locally